 Description: The 6-bit literal 'k' is subtracted from the contents of the FSR2.
 A RETURN is then executed by loading the PC with the TOS.
-The instruction takes two cycles to second cycle.

-The instruction takes two cycles to execute; a NOP is performed during the
+The instruction takes two cycles to execute; a NOP is performed during the second cycle.

-This may be thought of as a special case of the \mathtt{SUBFSR} instruction, where f=3 (binary
+This may be thought of as a special case of the $\mathtt{SUBFSR}$ instruction, where f=3 (binary